Azure/AzureStack-Tools/Identity/README.md

 and for AD FS is `https://adfs.local.azurestack.global/adfs`.

 ## Creating a Service Principal in a disconnected (AD FS) topology
-You can create a Service Principal by executing the following command after importing the Identity Module
+You can create a Service Principal by executing the following command after importing the Identity module

 ```powershell
 $servicePrincipal = New-ADGraphServicePrincipal -DisplayName "<YourServicePrincipalName>" -AdminCredential $(Get-Credential) -Verbose